doitlikejustin/amazon-wish-lister/README.md

 What it returns
 ===============

-Below is an exmaple if you had http://amzn.com/B0002FTH66 on your wishlist (item #37 on your wishlist).
+Below is an example if you had http://amzn.com/B0002FTH66 on your wishlist (item #37 on your wishlist).

     [
         {